bundlewrap/bundlewrap/docs/content/misc/faq.md

 ### What happens when two people start applying configuration to the same node?

 BundleWrap uses a [locking mechanism](../guide/locks.md) to prevent collisions like this.
-When BundleWrap finds a lock on a node in interactive mode, it will display information about who acquired the lock (and when) and will ask whether to ignore the lock or abort the process.
-In noninteractive mode, the operation is always cancelled for the node in question unless `--force` is used.

 <br>